 A life-fatigued son takes on the ‘family duty’ (with not much help from the rest of the ‘relation’) of escorting his irascible (see ‘pain-in-the-ass’) elderly father on a road trip to claim a prize the old man is convinced he’s won.

 Director Alexander Payne deftly guides the 2013 sleeper through writer Bob Nelson’s 115 mostly worthy minutes (maybe ten too many), with a canny assist from cinematographer Phedon Papamichael, whose lensing recalls Robert Surtees beautiful work on The Last Picture Show.
+Done for $13,500,000, it covered the bet by grossing $27,700,000, nesting at 112th place that year.

 Aside from Dern, the Picture itself, its direction, script, and camerawork were Oscar nominated as well as an element I had more trouble buying, a Best Supporting Actress nomination for the diminutive 83-year old June Squibb.
 I just didn’t think her cantankerousness, let alone some laugh-pandering crudity, rang truthful.
 But, hey, everyone else with a keyboard thought she was the most delightful thing since myrtleberry jam, so why carp?